Solve CAPTCHAs automatically in a Browser Use agent

 uv run main.py

-Keys from app.steel.dev and platform.openai.com.
-The default TASK points at a public reCAPTCHA v2 checkbox demo so you can verify the flow end-to-end without touching a real target.
+Keys from [app.steel.dev](https://app.steel.dev/settings/api-keys) and [platform.openai.com](https://platform.openai.com/api-keys).
+The default `TASK` points at a public reCAPTCHA v2 checkbox demo so you can verify the flow end-to-end without touching a real target.

 A session viewer URL prints as the script starts.
-Open it in another tab to watch Steel click the checkbox while the agent idles inside wait_for_captcha_solution.
+Open it in another tab to watch Steel click the checkbox while the agent idles inside `wait_for_captcha_solution`.

 Your output varies.
 Structure looks like this: